Last updated April 20th, 2023.

-You can reduce risk by diversifying your assets across different currencies.
-After all, there isn’t any such thing as an “global interest rate”.
+You can (and should) reduce risk by diversifying your assets across different currencies.
+After all, there isn’t any such thing as a “global interest rate.”
 Inflation and policy rates depend on the specific country and currency we’re talking about.

-Ever since we entered the modern era, there are regions of the world that have dominated and excelled against the rest during recession and times of crisis.
+Ever since we entered the modern era, there have been regions of the world that have dominated and excelled against the rest during recessions and times of crisis.
 This is partially because they mastered lessons that put them ahead of the class.

 In the 19th century, the future was in Europe with the Industrial Revolution; in the 20th century, the potential was in the United States with Fordism and Taylorism.

-Now in the 21st century, and specially during the 2020s, the digital era’s future is in Asia.
+Now, in the 21st century, especially during the 2020s, the digital era’s future is in Asia.

 With our eyes on the new century, we have to modify our investments to suit the change in demand.
 Safety lies where there is built-in demand for decades to come and an ecosystem of industries that do business in it.

-With that in mind, we will be exploring the five safest currencies in Asia over the last decade as measured by USD and a basket of currencies used by the International Monetary Fund (IMF), which when packaged together are known Special Drawing Rights (XDR).
+With that in mind, we will be exploring the five safest currencies in Asia over the last decade as measured by USD and a basket of currencies used by the International Monetary Fund (IMF), which, when packaged together, are known as Special Drawing Rights (XDR).

 The reason we will be using these two measures is so that we get a more accurate picture of the currency’s safety.

-USD is presently still the world’s currency and XDR are units of account for the IMF created by blending the monetary value of a basket of currencies.
+USD is still the world’s currency, and XDR is a unit of account for the IMF created by blending the monetary value of a basket of currencies.

 Thus, XDR represents a good baseline to compare to in order to see the true value of the Asian currencies when compared to global purchasing power.